nizaralheet/my_config/README.md

 # .config
-all config files that i customized for every thing im my system
+- all config files that i customized for every thing im my system
+- make sure to check and change the file pathes on every file...